hapax/hapax.github.io/assets/spotit.md

 Speculation on the internet is rife, and I remain agnostic.
 But ignoring this mutilation, *Spot It!* is really just a projective plane built out of the finite field $\mathbb{Z}_7$.
-I also can't resist sharing the smallest example: $p = 2$, which has a very special incidence geometry called the *Fano plane*.
+I also can't resist sharing the smallest example, $p = 2$, which leads to a beautiful object called the *Fano plane*.
 There is a conventional way of drawing the points which is related to our method by the following sequence of transformations: